-Skokholm Island is located just off the southwest coast of Pembrokeshire.
+Skokholm Lighthouse is located on the southwest side of Skokholm Island, just off the southwest coast of Pembrokeshire.
 The island is just over a mile long by half a mile wide and is neighbour to Skomer and Grassholm islands.

 Skokholm Lighthouse was the last traditional stone-built lighthouse to be constructed by Trinity House.
 The octagonal tower sits on top of the compact accommodation block.
 Within the building, the air compressors were housed to power the reed fog horn.